algoraveizmir/atolye/README.md

 ## Why this exists

 Almost all live coding teaching material is in English.
-There is no Turkish starting point, and the Turkish vocabulary for this field has not settled yet.
+There is no Turkish starting point, and Turkish terminology for this field has not settled yet either.

 The fifth article of our manifesto:

 > **We share our knowledge.** We keep no knowledge to ourselves.
 What we learn we give
-> back — as code, as notes, as workshops; building a Turkish vocabulary for this field is
+> back — as code, as notes, as workshops; creating Turkish-language resources for live
-> part of that.
-We hold the door open for the next artist, just as those before us held it
+> coding is part of that.
+We hold the door open for the next artist, just as those
-> open for us.
+> before us held it open for us.

 ## What's here